flexsurfer/lein-re-frisk/README.md

 # lein-re-frisk

-A Leiningen plugin to start a web server for the remote debug re-frame applications using re-frisk.
+A Leiningen plugin to start a web server for the remote debugging re-frame applications (react native, electron) using [re-frisk](https://github.com/flexsurfer/re-frisk).

 <img src="2016-01-01-starting-clojure-today.jpg" width="100">